Rogers Material: Right For Your Next RF Project?

-With the increase in mobile communications from cellular phones, IoT devices and more, the demand for special materials in circuit board manufacturing has increased as well.
+The demand for special materials in circuit board manufacturing has increased with the increase in mobile communications from cellular phones, IoT devices, and more.
 To help you understand your options, we put together a Q&A with Rogers Corporation, a leading manufacturer of engineered materials.

 Thanks to Sheryl Long, Marketing Communications Manager, Advanced Connectivity Solutions, Rogers Corporation, for providing these answers!